 \section{Simulation studies}

-In order to impose the hierarchical/clustered structure in simulated data, we use a hidden confounding model as the data-generating process.
-We generate $X_i\sim N_p(c^T\gamma,I)$, with $c\sim N_q(0,I)$, for $i\in [p]$ and then $Y\sim N(\boldsymbol{X\beta},\sigma^2_\varepsilon)$.
-This allows for a clustered structure in the covariates and the outcomes.
-We simulate many different scenarios under two broad \textbf{cluster-effect types}: \begin{itemize} \item the cluster effects ($\gamma_k$s) truly originate from a Gaussian distribution, hence giving LMEM an advantage. \item the cluster effects are truly sparse (mostly zeroes, with certain percentage of entries being non-zero), which represents datasets that LMEM might not be suitable for, but can still exist in the real world. \end{itemize}
+In our simulation studies, we compare the performance of the following algorithms: Ordinary Least Squares (OLS), Linear Mixed Effects Models with Gaussian cluster effects (LMM (Gaussian)), Linear Mixed Effects Models with Generalized Laplace cluster effects (LMM (Laplace)), and our Mixed Integer Optimization approach (MIO).
+The Gaussian kernel has form $e^{-cx^2}$, while the Laplace kernel, with $e^{-c|x|}$, is often used as a heavy-tailed alternative to the Gaussian in the presence of outliers \citep{west1984outlier}.
+To impose a hierarchical or clustered structure in the simulated data, we employ a hidden confounding model as the data-generating process.
+We generate $X_i\sim \mathcal{N}_{P}(c^\intercal\gamma,I)$, with $c\sim \mathcal{N}_{Q}(0,I)$, for $i\in[P]$, with an intercept column, and then $Y\sim \mathcal{N}(\boldsymbol{X\beta},\sigma^2_\varepsilon)$.
+This approach induces a clustered structure in both the covariates and the outcomes.

+We design simulations under two broad \textbf{cluster-effect types}.
+In Case 1, the cluster effects ($\gamma_k$s) truly originate from a Gaussian distribution, representing a classical cluster effect problem where LMM (Gaussian) is expected to perform well.
+In Case 2, the cluster effects are truly sparse (mostly zeroes, with a certain percentage of entries being non-zero).
+This scenario may not be best suited to LMM (Gaussian), yet it reflects realistic conditions.
 Within each type, we also vary the level of \textbf{heterogeneity}.
-For the sparse cases, we directly vary the sparsity (percentage of non-zero entries) of the underlying $\gamma$ vector and generate the non-zero values as $\{+1,-1\}$ with equal probability.
-For the Gaussian case, we simply draw $\gamma_k$s from $N(0,\sigma_\gamma^2)$, and vary the value of $\sigma_\gamma^2$ to heuristically manipulate the heterogeneity of $\gamma$.

-For each in order to elucidate scalability, we performed simulations for three different levels of \textbf{data complexity} (dimensionality): ``Low" ($k=4, p=10, q=1$), ``Medium" ($k=10, p=25, q=1$), ``High" ($k=14, p=35, q=1$), where $k$ is number of clusters, $p$ is number of covariates , and $q$ is number of cluster-specific covariates.
-In each level, the number of observations within each cluster is set to $50$ and we ensure the ratio of $p/n$ is constant, so as to allow for consistency in the ``aspect ratio" of the problem.
+For the sparse cases, we directly vary the sparsity (percentage of non-zero entries) of the underlying $\gamma$ vector, generating the non-zero values as ${+1,-1}$ with equal probability.
+For the Gaussian case, we draw $\gamma_k$'s from $\mathcal{N}(0,\sigma_\gamma^2)$ and vary the value of $\sigma_\gamma^2$ to manipulate the heterogeneity of $\gamma$.
+To evaluate scalability, we conduct simulations across three different levels of \textbf{data complexity} (dimensionality): ``Low'' ($k=4, P=10, Q=0$), ``Medium'' ($k=10, P=25, Q=0$), and ``High'' ($k=14, P=35, Q=0$), where $k$ represents the number of clusters, $P$ the number of non trivial covariates, and $Q$ the number of cluster-specific covariates of higher order.
+At each level, the number of observations within each cluster is set to $50$, ensuring a constant ratio of $p/n$ to maintain the aspect ratio'' of the problem.